 Moreover, under N.Y.
 Labor Law § 741 any individual who performs health care services for and under the control and direction of any employer who provides health care services is protected from retaliation for a variety of activities related to the reporting of conduct that the employee in good faith reasonably believes constitutes improper quality of patient care, or that violates any law, rule, regulation relating to matters which may present a substantial and specific danger to public health or safety or a significant threat to the health of a specific patient.

 Employees who are aware of such illegal actions by their employer should bring those claims forward as they are protected under the law.
-Contact the attorneys at the Polat Law Group to ensure that your rights are protected if you wish to protect the public and bring an employers’ illegal conduct to light.New Jersey Whistleblower Protection under the Conscientious Employee Protection Act (CEPA)
+Contact the attorneys at the Emre Polat Employment Attorneys to ensure that your rights are protected if you wish to protect the public and bring an employers’ illegal conduct to light.New Jersey Whistleblower Protection Under the Conscientious Employee Protection Act (CEPA)

 New Jersey has one of the strongest laws protecting employees from retaliation for disclosing or objecting to an employer’s actions which the employee reasonably believes is illegal or a violation of public policy.
 The New Jersey Conscientious Employee Protection Act, N.J.S.A. §§ 34:19-1 – 34:19-8 (CEPA) specifically prohibits all public and private employers from retaliating against employees who disclose, object to, or refuse to participate in certain actions that the employees reasonably believe are either illegal or in violation of public policy.